DigitalScriptorium/ds-open-refine/README.md

 ## General instructions

 When utilizing the JSON instructions (also known as recipes) found in this repository for DS data in OpenRefine, find the left column, select the `Undo/Redo` tab, select `Apply`, paste the JSON code, and then select `Perform operations`.
-This will execute the prewritten commands which perform various actions on the data for the reconciliation process.
+This will execute the prewritten commands which perform various actions on the data for the reconciliation process and when merging new datasets with previous ones.

 Facets and filters can also be used on the data by using drop-down menus available on each column header and displayed in the left column when selecting the `Facet/Filter` tab.